ESTATE SERVICES

 The Scheme Explained

-The purpose of the South Kensington Estate Management scheme was to enable the landlord to protect and preserve the aesthetics of South Kensington and to regulate future development work in partnership with the owners.
+The purpose of the South Kensington Estate Management Scheme is to enable the protection and preservation of the beauty and aesthetics of South Kensington.
+It is also to regulate future development work in partnership with the owners.

-All property owners are required by law to meet the obligations and conditions of the Scheme.
-This includes the enfranchised owners who have purchased houses under the Leasehold Reform Acts.
+All property owners and residents within the Estate are required to meet the obligations and conditions of the Scheme.
+This includes the enfranchised owners who may well have purchased houses under the various Leasehold Reform Acts.

-An owner’s obligations are set out in the Scheme covenants.
-The landlord can legally enforce the terms and conditions contained therein as well as the covenants in the lease.
-There are restrictions under the First Schedule with regard to nuisance, alterations to a property, appearance of the property, and trees
+An owner’s obligations are set out in the Scheme’s covenants as written within the Deeds of all properties within it.
+The Estate Manager, acting on behalf of the Estate owner, can legally enforce the terms and conditions contained therein, as well as the covenants in any of the lease.
+There are restrictions under the First Schedule with regard to nuisance, alterations to a property, appearance of the property and trees on the property.

-on the property.
-The Scheme also requires the leaseholders to keep the house in good condition, maintain the garden areas, allow periodic inspections, respect the laws, and make good any breaches by paying for the work.
-They are also expected to insure the property and make good any damages.
-They must also share the cost of maintenance of things that are commonly used.
+The Scheme also requires the residents to keep their homes in good condition, maintain the garden areas, allow periodic inspections, respect the regulations and to make good any breaches.
+They are also required to insure the property and make good any damages.
+There is an obligation to share the cost of maintenance and upkeep of any common areas – internal or external.

 Block Painting

-Block painting refers to the painting of the street elevations (generally a terrace) of all the houses in a block or property.
-By specifying the paint color homage is paid to the original architects who set out to present the development as a series of unified terraces instead of a collection of individual houses.
+This is the painting of the exterior elevations of all of the homes in a block (invariably a terrace within South Kensington) or a property.
+By specifying the paint colour, homage is paid to the original architects who set out to present the development as a series of unified terraces instead of as a collection of individual houses.

-The Scheme allows block painting to be carried out regularly.
-However, it allows the owners and leaseholders of a block to opt for any of the two options for its implementation.
-They can decide through a Block Representative or follow the procedures mentioned in the second schedule.
-This entails bearing the cost of painting themselves.
-They can also allow the landlord to arrange the painting and then charge back the costs.
+The Scheme ensures that block painting is carried out regularly to preserve the appearance of the Estate.
+It does allow, however, the owners and leaseholders of a block to opt for any of the two options for its implementation.
+They can decide through a Block Representative or follow the procedures mentioned in the Second Schedule.

 20221015_120754 (1)_10_11zon